Method for SOFI-based spatial super-resolution in nanosensing with blinking emitters: Introduction

 The paper is organized as follows.
-In Section \ref{sec:theory}, we discuss basic ideas of the approach and list the procedures constituting the proposed technique of spatially super-resolving sensing.
-Section~\ref{sec:modeling} is devoted to application of the approach to synthetic datasets and quantification of the resolution (accuracy of parameter estimation) improvement.
-Section~\ref{sec:experiment} describes the model experiment, data acquisition, and reconstruction results for the model ``temperature'' distribution.
-Conclusions on the results and possible directions of further research are presented in Section~\ref{sec:discussion}.
+Section \ref{sec:theory} recalls the basic ideas of SOFI, {limitations of the technique, and its extension to low-brightness regime by QSIPS}.
+We present mathematical treatment of sensing as parameter estimation from multichannel signal, discuss optimal choice of the channels, and introduce the concept and the list of procedures constituting the proposed technique of spatially super-resolving sensing.
+Section~\ref{sec:modeling} is devoted to application of the approach to synthetic datasets and analysis of the resolution (accuracy of parameter estimation) improvement.
+Conclusions on the results and possible directions of further research are presented in Section~\ref{sec:conclusions}.